music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/01-analysisMelodicIntervals.md

 be
 encoded using a leading plus (+) or minus (-) sign:

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample170.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample170.xml" valid="true" version=page.version %}

 As a third option, signed integers may be used to record the difference in half steps between the previous pitch and the current one.
 Decimal values accommodate the description of microtonal intervals:

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample171.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample171.xml" valid="true" version=page.version %}